redwoodjs/redwoodjs-com-archive/cookbook/File_Upload.md

 model Image {
-  id    Int    @default(autoincrement()) @id title String file  String
+  id    Int    @default(autoincrement()) @id title String url   String
 }
 ```

-`file` will contain the unique file identifier that Filestack creates after an upload and `title` will be a user-supplied name for this asset.
+`url` will contain the public URL that Filestack creates after an upload and `title` will be a user-supplied name for this asset.

 Create a migration and update the database: